brochwerger/crawler/README.md

 #### Overview

-A simple web crawler that given a list of URLs it will recursively get and save in a file all refered emails This is an implementation of
+A simple web crawler that given a list of URLs it will recursively get and save in a file all <B>referred</B> emails This is an implementation of

-#### Folders ...:
+#### Files and folders ...:

 #### Building: